MyPureCloud/platform-client-sdk-java/docs/ArchitectApi.md

 Retrieve a list of LogLevels for the organization.

 Returns a paged set of LogLevels per flow id

-getFlowsInstancesSettingsLoglevels is a preview method and is subject to both breaking and non-breaking changes at any time without notice

 Wraps GET /api/v2/flows/instances/settings/loglevels